nicola-lunghi/PySwitch/README.md

 ]
 ```

+The areas are stacked in the defined order, elements defined down the list will overlap the upper ones.

 This example defines three display areas:

 - A header and a footer, which are split elements: This means they can hold any amound of sub-elements to be used by actions by specifying the "index" parameter in their "display" configuration.
 Note that the layout definition in this case also comes from the "display" definition.